egonw/contentmine.github.io/linux.md

 ## getpapers
 Download npm and node using your package manager.

-> On Ubuntu and Debian npm come packaged with the `nodejs` package.
+> On Ubuntu and Debian npm come packaged with the `npm` package.
 You must also install `nodejs-legacy` to get the executable named `node`.

 run `npm install --global getpapers` either as root or with sudo enabled